35. Application exercise: version 15

 "main-controller": MainController(),

-# display the authentication view
+# display authentication view

-# display the tax calculation view
+# display tax calculation view

-# display the simulation view
+# displaying the simulation view

-# Display the errors view
+# displaying the error view

 }

-# Return the controller configuration
+# make the controller configuration

 return {